Rolleiflex SL 2000 with digital back „SWVS“ (2017)

 I needed several attempts until I finally managed to solder wires to the plug itself, to lead to the small print board.
 Not something I would want to do all day…

 Triggering the Rolleiflex shutter was easier.
-Once it is understood which contact switches the meter and which the shutter, the camera rattles on when the cables are connected.
+Once I understood which contact switches the meter and which the shutter, the camera happily rattled on when the cables were connected.
 It still needs a two stage shutter release switch though.
 Meter and shutter can be triggered at the same time, this however means that the camera fires immediately if one of its own shutter buttons is pressed only half way…

 And well, the shutter switch would also have to be bipolar because both 'cameras' work off their own energy supply (and with different voltage).

 A two stage bipolar switch however does not exist, at least not a sufficiently small one…